 My opinion: To me, Hotel G personifies the boutique hotel experience.
 Yes, there are some shortcomings – the room isn’t the biggest, and because of size constraints, certain amenities (such as a fridge, a cupboard, or luggage space) are lacking.
 But those are minor annoyances that didn’t detract substantially from the overall experience.
 Hotel G is highly successful in conveying its dynamic vibe, which is evident from the service staff to the design of the room.
 The rooms are clean too, featuring several aspects that actually punch above its price point, such as the METIS toiletries and the Grohe rain shower.
 For less than $100 (including late checkout and breakfast), Hotel G is a solid value proposition for those seeking a more unique staycation experience.
 And for those wondering, the food at hotel restaurants Ginett and 25 Degrees are superb as well – both are my regular haunts.

-Prices: Good Room Queen (with late checkout and breakfast) starts at $95 a night.
+Prices: Good Room Queen starts at $160 a night.

 Location: 200 Middle Rd, Singapore 188980